-Selecting goals at different levels before starting any intervention is a way of doing things in a systematic way.
+Selecting goals at different levels before starting any intervention is a way of doing things systematically.
 Such goals should be very specific so that all stakeholders involved in the activity have the same understanding.
 If the goal is described in vague terms, different people will interpret it differently.
 Therefore, a goal set for advocacy should be based on the 'SMART' principle.